Apelles: Biography

-This mural from Pompeii is believed to be based on Apelles' Venus Anadyomene, brought to Rome by Augustus.

 Pliny claims that this painting had been part of the collection of Julius Caesar but was destroyed when Caesar's mansion on the Palatine Hill burned down.
 While sketching one of Alexander the Great's concubines, Campaspe, Apelles fell in love with her.
 As a mark of appreciation for the great painter's work, Alexander presented her to him.
 Apelles is said to have been working on a painting of Aphrodite of Kos when he died, and the painting was left unfinished, for no one had skill enough to complete it.

 The renowned work of Apelles provided several exemplars for the narrative realism admired by Greco-Roman connoisseurs, succinctly expressed in Horace's words ut pictura poesis, "as is painting so is poetry."
 Apelles seemed to have had a taste for elaborate allegory and personification, which he carried far in his rendering of Calumny, described by Lucian, in which an innocent youth is falsely accused by Ignorance, Envy, Treachery and Deceit.
 The story occasioning the painting was alleged to have been false accusations by a rival artist that Apelles took part in a conspiracy against Ptolemy IV Philopator.
 This almost led to the artist's execution.
 "In the Renaissance the exemplar of the poetic painting which was invariably cited whenever the art-poetry question was discussed was the Calumny of Apelles, known through Lucian's description."
 Sandro Botticelli's panel of Calumny of Apelles was painted in conscious striving to equal the painting in Lucian's ekphrasis.

 The Pyrrhonist philosopher Sextus Empiricus used Apelles in an analogy for how ataraxia (i.e., freedom from mental perturbance) is achieved.
 The acquisition of ataraxia was likened to the process where Apelles was trying to paint a horse.
 He wished to represent its foam (in Greek mythology, Poseidon created horses out of sea foam).
 He was so unsuccessful that, in a rage, he gave up and threw the sponge he was using to clean his brushes with at the medium, and its mark produced the effect of the horse's foam.